carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 The fundamental correctness property for the compiled code's correctness w.r.t. the garbage collector is a dynamic one.
-It must be the case that there is no dynamic trace such that a operation involving a potentially relocated pointer is observably-after a safepoint which could relocate it.  'observably-after' is this usage means that an outside observer could observe this sequence of events
+It must be the case that there is no dynamic trace such that an operation involving a potentially relocated pointer is observably-after a safepoint which could relocate it.  'observably-after' is this usage means that an outside observer could observe this sequence of events